 IVsUserContextobject (COM object) attached to an environment component.
 This object holds lookup keywords, F1 keywords, and attributes that relate to the component.
 Context bags additionally point to any subcontext bags that are linked to them.

-A COM object encapsulating the underlying data of a document in a world where there is document/view separation (for example, in the text editor case, this would be the text buffer underlying all text editor views).
-If the EditorFactory does not supply this object, the IDE will manufacture one on its behalf.
+DocData A COM object encapsulating the underlying data of a document in a world where there is document/view separation (for example, in the text editor case, this would be the text buffer underlying all text editor views).
+If the EditorFactory doesn't supply this object, the IDE manufactures one on its behalf.
 The responsibility of this object is to manage data persistence and the sharing semantics for multiple views over this same

 DocData.
 If the